ShadewG/accounting-genie/README.md

 (Instructions to be added later)

 ## Contributing
 (Contribution guidelines to be added later)

+## Frontend Prototype

+The `frontend/` directory provides a minimal React prototype loaded via CDN scripts.
+It includes a Dashboard listing receipts from Firestore and a Receipt Detail view where the data can be edited and posted to Fiken.
+Configure `frontend/firebaseConfig.js` with your Firebase project settings and then open `frontend/index.html` in a browser to try it out.